wilfriedvanasten/haste-dome/README.md

 Following them or at least keeping them in mind assures you get the most out of the top down approach.
-The library also contains functions that should be avoided in a mostly top-down approach to make the most out of the environment and to keep close coherence to the Haste.DOM API.
+The library also contains functions that should be avoided in a mostly top-down approach, to make the most out of the environment and to keep close coherence to the Haste.DOM API.
+While these functions can easily cause maintenance problems, they are powerful 'primitives' (for lack of a better word).
+If you use them smartly you can construct safer variants that ensure the top-down approach's advantages are maintained.

 ## The e's!
 They do nothing!

 You may have noticed that all 'Haste.Dome' functions are prefixed with an e.
-This is just a consistent application of simple name mangling to prevent name collision with "Haste.DOM".
-Since most of the functions in this library also have a counterpart in "Haste.DOM", this makes using the library very easy especially if you are already familiar with Haste.DOM.
-Just stick an e (for environment or Dom__e__ if you have trouble remembering) in front of the relevant identifier and, in most cases, you are good to go!
+This is just a consistent application of simple name mangling to prevent name collision with Haste.DOM.
+Since most of the functions in this library also have a counterpart in Haste.DOM, this makes using the library very easy especially if you are already familiar with Haste.DOM.
+Just stick an e (for environment, element or Dom**e** if you have trouble remembering) in front of the relevant identifier and, in most cases, you are good to go!
 And that also works the other way around!

 ### Why not use qualification?